HospitalRun/hospitalrun-frontend/README.md

 6. Install and configure [CouchDB](http://couchdb.apache.org/)
     1. Download and install CouchDB from http://couchdb.apache.org/#download
     2. Create admin user:
-        1. If you have just installed CouchDB and have no admin user, please run `./script/initcouch.sh`.
+        1. If you have just installed CouchDB and have no admin user, please run `./script/initcouch.sh` in the folder you cloned the HospitalRun repo.
 A user `hradmin` will be created with password: `test`.
-        2. If you already have a CouchDB admin user, please run `./script/initcouch.sh USER PASS` where `USER` and `PASS` are the CouchDB admin user credentials.
+        2. If you already have a CouchDB admin user, please run `./script/initcouch.sh USER PASS` in the folder you cloned the HospitalRun repo.  `USER` and `PASS` are the CouchDB admin user credentials.
-7. Copy the `server/config-example.js` to `server/config.js`.
+7. Copy the `server/config-example.js` to `server/config.js` in the folder you cloned the HospitalRun repo.

 ### Experimental
 If you are willing to try using `make`, ensure you have installed git, node and couchdb (steps 1, 2 and 6 above), you may skip the rest.
 This requires couchdb in the path to work correctly.